rackslab/FireHPC/README.md

 The purposes are the following:

-- Setup development, CI and tests environment
+- Setup development, CI and tests environments
 - Learn tools and software in breakable environment
 - Testing and discovering new technologies in isolated environment